 Clara Peeters (c.
 1580 – after 1621) was a Flemish Baroque painter known for her still-life paintings, which depicted intricate arrangements of food, flowers, and luxury objects.
 She was one of the few female artists of her time to specialize in this genre, which was highly popular in the Netherlands during the 17th Century.

-Peeters was likely born in Antwerp, and little is known about her life or training as an artist.
-She was active in Antwerp and Brussels during the early 17th century, and her still-life paintings were highly sought after by collectors and patrons throughout Europe.
+Peeters was likely born in Antwerp, but historians know little about her life or training as an artist.
+She worked in Antwerp and Brussels during the early 17th century, and collectors and patrons across Europe sought out her still-life paintings.

 Peeters’ paintings were notable for their precise, detailed rendering of the objects depicted, as well as their use of light and shadow to create a sense of depth and realism.
 She often included exotic items in her paintings.
 Chinese porcelain and Turkish carpets are examples of these symbols in her compositions.
 They are symbols of the growing international trade and commerce of her time.
 Her extraordinary skill is evident n her Still life with flowers and goblets (above) where she hides self portraits in the reflections of one of the goblets.

-Peeters’ work is recognised as being highly influential in the development of still life painting as a genre.
-She is known as one of the first artists to incorporate a sense of narrative into her compositions.
-Today, she is considered one of the most important still life painters of the Dutch Golden Age.
-Her work is celebrated for its technical mastery, beauty, and symbolism.
+Peeters’ work significantly influenced the development of still life painting as a genre.
+She was one of the first artists to introduce a sense of narrative into her compositions, setting her apart from her contemporaries.
+Today, art historians regard her as one of the most important still life painters of the Dutch Golden Age, celebrated for her technical skill, artistic beauty, and rich symbolism.

-Her work has been compared to that of (and even passed off as) other Flemish Baroque still life painters, including Jan Brueghel the Elder and Peter Paul Rubens.
+Art experts have compared her work to that of other Flemish Baroque still life painters, including Jan Brueghel the Elder and Peter Paul Rubens.
+In some cases, people have even misattributed her paintings to these male counterparts, underscoring the mastery and complexity of her style.

 Like Brueghel and Rubens, Peeters often incorporated highly detailed, realistic depictions of objects into her still life compositions.
 These emphasize the richness and variety of the natural world.
 She also frequently employed the technique of tenebrism, which uses dramatic contrasts of light and shadow to create a heightened sense of drama and emotional intensity.

-Peeters’ work has also been compared to that of other female artists of her time.
-These include the Dutch still-life painter Rachel Ruysch and the Flemish painter Clara van den Bosch.
-These artists, like Peeters, were celebrated during their lifetimes for their ability to capture the beauty and intricacy of the natural world in their paintings.
-Their work was highly prized by collectors and patrons of the arts during the Baroque era.
-More recently, their contributions to art and art history are being re-recognised.
-In particular, in light of their specific challenges during their initial rise to fame.
+Art historians have also compared Peeters’ work to that of other female artists of her time, including the Dutch still-life painter Rachel Ruysch and the Flemish painter Clara van den Bosch.
+Like Peeters, these artists earned widespread acclaim during their lifetimes for their remarkable ability to capture the beauty and intricacy of the natural world in their paintings.
+Collectors and patrons of the arts highly valued their work throughout the Baroque era.
+More recently, experts have begun to re-recognize their contributions to art and art history, particularly in light of the unique challenges they faced during their initial rise to fame.

 Judith Leyster v Frans Hals